diyapreethibabu/FirstPracticeCodeFTC/README.md

 # FirstPracticeCodeFTC
-This is my first project in FTC by my self!
-This is a practice run!
+This is my first project in GitHub!